 Water quality

 Acidification has affected the water quality at Lake Mariginiup.
 Since 2005, the pH of the surface water has consistently been below 4.0 with only 2018 levels slightly higher (4.3; Judd and Horwitz (2019)).
 Alkalinity is below 1 mg/L suggesting that the lake has lost its capacity to buffer changes in pH.
 Recent changes in acidification are likely due to the rises in surface waters since 2015 that has helped reduce the sulphate concentrations.
 Ammonia and total nitrogen levels of Lake Mariginiup are the highest of any lake monitored on the Swan Coastal Plain.
-Recent total phosphorous levels have doubled and make Lake Mariginiup one of the highest phosphorous wetlands.
+Recent total phosphorus levels have doubled due to unknown causes.

 Vegetation dynamics